cse605/project2/README.md

 # Measuring impact of sychronization primitives in highly concurrent systems

 Data synchronization is the core essential for writing concurrent programs.
 Ideally, a synchronization technique should be able to fully exploit the available cores, leading to improved performance.
-This study investigates aspects of synchronization and co-ordination for large scale concurrent systems.
+This study investigates aspects of synchronization and co-ordination for large concurrent systems.
+But before diving into that, this study also investigates best methodologies to perform micro benchmarking in the JVM.

 ## Complexitities involving Concurrency